-Make DIY confetti coasters for your next party or just for everyday.
+Make DIY confetti coasters for your next party or just for everyday use.
 I use mine for everyday because they make me smile.
 The coasters are so pretty with the bold colorful confetti.
 You guys know I love to surround myself with color.

-You know there is all kinds of confetti……champagne glass confetti, age related confetti, all kinds of confetti.
+There is champagne glass confetti, age related confetti, you-name-it confetti.
 Now to get to the project details.

 How To Make Confetti Tile Coasters